AllenDowney/BayesMadeSimple/README.md

 Allen Downey

+This tutorial is an introduction to Bayesian statistics using Python.
+It starts from Bayes's Theorem and works up to Bayesian inference.

-The tutorial material is based on my book, [*Think Bayes*](http://greenteapress.com/wp/think-bayes/), a class I teach at Olin College, and my blog, [“Probably Overthinking It.”](http://allendowney.com/blog)
+It is based on my book, [*Think Bayes*](http://greenteapress.com/wp/think-bayes/), a [class I teach at Olin College](https://sites.google.com/site/compbayes18/), and my blog, [“Probably Overthinking It.”](http://allendowney.com/blog)

 ### Installation instructions